sbe4658/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ### Hello!
 ---
-This is the second project on this repository, it mainly focusing on Variables, if else statements and while loops, Covering:
+This is the second project on this repository, Mainly focusing on Variables, if else statements and while loops, Covering:
  * boolean, Relational, logical and arithmetic operators
  * True and False values in c.
  * Comments